OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ### Setup Octopus to Connect to Kubernetes Cluster

 It takes anywhere from 5 to 20 minutes for the cluster to be created.
 While we are waiting, let's get Octopus Deploy ready to connect to it.
 I will be using my team's hosted Octopus instance for this.
 Because I am using the hosted instance, I know I am on the latest version, which at the time of this writing is 2018.8.6.
-You need to be using at least 2018.8.0 for this to work.
+You need to use at least 2018.8.0 for this to work.

 Currently, K8s is disabled by a feature flag.
-First things first, go to configuration -> features and enable it.
+First things first, go to {{configuration,features}} and enable it.

 ![](enable_k8s_octopus_deploy.png "width=500")

 Next up, it is time to create a worker.
 The worker will have Kubectl installed on it.
 I want these machines partitioned off from the rest of my targets because they will have admin access to my cluster.
-To do this I first created a worker pool called "Kubernetes Worker Pool."
+To do this, I first created a worker pool called "Kubernetes Worker Pool."

 ![](octopus_k8s_worker_pool.png "width=500")